OfficeDev/office-js-docs/reference/openspec.md

 **See the [Excel JavaScript open specification page](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec) to learn more and provide your feedback.**

-## New Word JavaScript APIs (1.3)

-Using the Word JavaScript API 1.3, you’ll be able to:

-* Create and access list objects
-* Create and access table objects
-* Have more options for accessing and comparing range objects
-* Document properties

-These changes have been implemented across nearly all Word JavaScript API objects.
-This functionality is now or will soon be available in preview for Word 2016 on the desktop for both Windows and Mac, and on the iPad.
-Update your clients to the latest monthly build and start implementing these great features!

-**See the [Word JS API 1.3 open design page](https://github.com/OfficeDev/office-js-docs/tree/WordJs_1.3_Openspec/word) to learn more and provide your feedback.**

-## New Word JavaScript APIs (1.4)
+## New Word JavaScript APIs

-The Word JavaScript API 1.4 update contains important additions, including:

-* Create and alter documents in memory
-* Settings API using promise based synatx
-* Custom XML document using promise based syntax
-* Insert bookmark
-* Table merge cells
-* Table row merge and column split
+Join us in reviewing our design for new Word JavaScript APIs.

-**See the [Word JS API 1.4 open design page](https://github.com/OfficeDev/office-js-docs/tree/WordJs_1.4_OpenSpec) to learn more and provide your feedback.**
+**See the [Word JavaScript open specification page](https://github.com/OfficeDev/office-js-docs/tree/WordJs_OpenSpec) to learn more and provide your feedback.**